jagan-hazard/Installation-of-Dependencies/INSTALLATION_OPENCV_3.3.md

       ............................................................................

       # Inorder to find where our cv2.so file located
-      #It should output paths similar to one of these (or two in case OpenCV was compiled for both Python2 and Python3):
+      # Below command should output paths similar to one of these (or two in case OpenCV was compiled for both Python2 and          Python3):
       ................................................................................................................
       find /usr/local/lib/ -type f -name "cv2*.so"